This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Day 16: Clean Laundry room

-Start by cleaning behind, below and inside the washing machine and dryer.
+Start by cleaning behind, below, and inside the washing machine and dryer.
 Make sure to clean the fabric softener and bleach dispensers as well.
-Here are some laundry room organization tips to keep your laundry room organized.

 Disinfect your washer with baking soda and distilled vinegar.
 Run the machine with hot water and add 1 cup vinegar to 4 tbsp baking soda.
 Let it sit for 30 to 60 minutes after running.
 Restart the machine, drain the water, and let it air dry.